 LCPOA remains in close contact with city zoning officials and works to ensure that new developments in the area are built to zoning standards that do not hurt our property values.
 This includes fighting for larger lot sizes within new residential developments that are comparable to those in Lake Country to help prevent over density, and protect the values of our own homes.

 It is gratifying to know that just a small commitment of your time can make a big difference to our community.
 Whether you can distribute flyers on your daily walk, trim brush and low tree limbs in our greenbelts, stuff Easter eggs, help cleanup after our events, or simply welcome a new family into our neighborhood.
 Not only is it personally rewarding, but it can also help our community run more smoothly.
-If you are interested in volunteering, please send an email to: email@example.com.
+If you are interested in volunteering, please click here to send us an email.